hundredrabbits/thebook/north_pacific_logbook.md

 The storm jib system only requires a few lengths of surgical tubing (or bike tubing), a storm jib (or stay sail) and two snatch blocks.
 I will not explain these techniques in too much detail, as Andrew Evans does it much better in his short (and free) booklet *Thoughts, Tips and Tactics for Singlehanded Sailing*.

 Learning to sail without complex systems is essential, not just for single-handers, but also for couples.
-An overeliance on gadgetry can be dangerous, especially at sea, where there is no one to help when things go wrong.
+An overreliance on gadgetry can be dangerous, especially at sea, where there is no one to help when things go wrong.

 \newpage